 Did you know that our government has considered growing and eating cattails as a possible food source for the world’s population?
 We especially appreciate that every part of the cattail plant is edible and healthy, which we’ll get into more as we go here.https://plants.usda.gov/plantguide/pdf/cs_tyla.pdf

 Power Packed Plant Foods

-Did you know that chemicals from wild plants can help us perform better and feel better?
+Did you know that naturally occurring chemicals in wild plants can help us perform better and feel better?

 Cattails for Food

 Bet you didn’t know that Cattails produce more starch per acre than potatoes, rice, yaro or yams!
 We sure didn’t!
 Haven’t eaten cattails yet… looking forward to trying them.